jazzyfresh/koan-lang/README.md

                               ©: __ resembles "fill in the blank", don't ya think?

 Some general things:
-* this language is dynamically and strongly typed
+* The language is dynamically and strongly typed.
-* variable declaration and initialization is the first assignment, like in ruby or python
+* Variable declaration and initialization is the first assignment, like in Ruby or Python.
-* no types are written (that requires words anyways...)
+* No types are written (that requires words anyways).
-* line breaks implicitly indicate separate statements; semicolons do that explicitly
+* Line breaks implicitly indicate separate statements; semicolons do that explicitly.
-* in general, colons are your friends.
+* In general, colons are your friends.
-* regexes are just like Ruby's, but instead of .match, you only use ~=
+* Regexes are just like Ruby's, but instead of `.match`, you only use `~=`.
-* arrays are pretty much the same as other languages
+* Arrays are pretty much the same as other languages.

 Oh yeah, in case you haven't noticed, comments are indicated by the symbols ©: